AninditaBasu/indica/docs/api_vs.md

 | Legal | `law`, `morals` |
 | Societal | `agriculture`, `caste`, `family`, `occupation`, `priest`, `royalty`, `trade`, `tribe` |

-The query is like this: `/categories/<category>`.
-For example, `clothing` returns all nouns that are tagged as an item of clothing.
+The path is like this: `/categories/<category>`.
+For example, `/categories/clothing` returns all nouns that are tagged as an item of clothing.

 A noun can belong to more than one category.
 For example, `aj` is both an `animal` and the name of a `tribe`.